-The Consolidated Appropriations Act of 1999 (Public Law 106-113, Section 302) directed the Reserve Banks to transfer to the U.S. Treasury additional surplus funds of \$3,752 million during the Federal Government's 2000 fiscal year.
-The Reserve Banks will make this payment prior to September 30, 2000.
+The Consolidated Appropriations Act of 2000 (Public Law 106-113, Section 302) directed the Reserve Banks to transfer to the U.S. Treasury additional surplus funds of \$3,752 million during the Federal Government's 2000 fiscal year.
+Federal Reserve Bank of Richmond transferred \$987 million to the U.S. Treasury during the year ended December 31, 2000.
+Reserve Banks were not permitted to replenish surplus for these amounts during fiscal year 2000 which ended September 30, 2000.

-In the event of losses, payments to the U.S. Treasury are suspended until such losses are recovered through subsequent earnings.
+In the event of losses or a substantial increase in capital, payments to the U.S. Treasury are suspended until such losses or increases in capital are recovered through subsequent earnings.
+At year end, the Bank's payments had not resumed.
+A portion of the payments made to the U.S. Treasury earlier in the year are classified as "Prepaid expense-interest on Federal Reserve notes to the U.S. Treasury."
 Weekly payments to the U.S. Treasury may vary significantly.

 j.
-Income and Cost Related to Treasury Services
+Income and Costs related to Treasury Services

 The Bank is required by the Federal Reserve Act to serve as fiscal agent and depository of the United States.
 By statute, the Department of the Treasury is permitted, but not required, to pay for these services.
-The costs of providing fiscal agency and depository services to the Treasury Department that have been billed but not paid are immaterial and included in "Other credits."
+The costs of providing fiscal agency and depository services to the Treasury Department that have been billed but will not be paid are immaterial and included in "Other expenses."